jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/4-Planning/4-1-Motion-Planning-Decision-Making/README.md

 ## 1. Introduction
-In this project we implement several core components of the traditional [hierarchial task network](https://en.wikipedia.org/wiki/Hierarchical_task_network)-based planner: the behaviour planner and the motion planner.
+In this project we implement several core components of the traditional [hierarchical task network](https://en.wikipedia.org/wiki/Hierarchical_task_network)-based planner [1]: the behaviour planner and the motion planner.
 Both the behaviour and the motion planner modules will be able to:
 1. Avoid static objects located on the sides of the road.
 These obstacles (e.g., cars, bicycles, trucks) are placed such that their location intersects the lane travelled by the ego-vehicle;
     * The ego-vehicle must avoid crashing into these obstacles by executing a proper "nudge" or lane-change manoeuvre;
 2. Handle intersections of arbitrary type (e.g., 3-way / 4-way intersections, round-abouts);
     * The ego-vehicle must come to a complete stop at any of these intersections;
 3. Track the lane centre line.

+Many behaviour / motion planning systems for autonomous vehicles utilise [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine), such as Stanford's Junior [], the DARPA Grand Challenge Winner.
+In this project we also make use of the finite-state machine to handle state transitions from one active manoeuvre (i.e., `DECEL_TO_STOP`) to another.
+The FSM implements the behaviour planning module of the hierarchical-task network.
+This submodule manages the goal-state of the ego-vehicle and lookahead distance functionality (i.e., the longitudinal distance needed to travel by the ego-vehicle in order to come to a complete stop).
+Here we introduce comfort constraints which ensure that the deceleration for

 ## 2. Programming Task
 ### 2.1.
 Motion Planning and Decision Making
 #### Background
-TODO.
+The vehicle behaviours we consider for this project are:
+* `FOLLOW_LANE`: Ego-vehicle keeps lane and maintains the configured `_speed_limit`;
+* `FOLLOW_VEHICLE`: Ego-vehicle keeps lane and maintains the speed of the lead vehicle;
+* `DECEL_TO_STOP`: Ego-vehicle moves towards the goal-state location (minus a distance `_stop_line_buffer`) in order to come to a complete stop using a comfortable acceleration;
+* `STOPPED`: Ego-vehicle waits at e.g., intersection / stop sign for `_req_stop_time` (sec).

+In the current implementation of the behaviour planner (in [`behavior_planner_FSM.cpp`]()) we neglect the `FOLLOW_VEHICLE` action and instead choose to move the vehicle to a different lane to avoid any possible collisions.

 #### Results